-- a) Registration fees for players moving from another association will be pro-rated. - b) If numbers allow or as openings become available, late registrants (paid in full) will be granted membership on a first come basis.
+- a) Goalies will be reimbursed after the season starts at a rate of 1/3 for pads, 1/3 for chest protector and 1/3 for blockers, minus applicable insurance fee - b) Registration fees for players moving from another association will be pro-rated. - c) If numbers allow or as openings become available, late registrants (paid in full) will be granted membership on a first come basis.